Model-Free Nonlinear Feedback Optimization: Problem Formulation and Preliminaries

 For an objective function $\xi(w): \mathbb{R}^p\to \mathbb{R}$, the gradient estimate proposed in \cite{zhang2020improving} is

-where $v_k$ and $v_{k-1}$ are independent random vectors drawn from the standard multivariate normal distribution, and $\delta>0$ is a smoothing parameter.
+where $v_k$ and $v_{k-1}$ are independent and identically distributed (i.i.d.) random vectors drawn from the standard multivariate normal distribution, and $\delta>0$ is a smoothing parameter.
 Note that the objective value evaluated at the previous time $k-1$ is reused in the current iteration $k$.
 Hence, for \eqref{eq:one_point_gradient_estimate}, only a single new evaluation of $\xi$ is required in each iteration.
-In contrast, a standard two-point gradient estimate requires two function evaluations, which would translate to two actuation steps in an FO setting; see also Remark~\ref{rem:gradEstimate} below.
+In contrast, a standard two-point gradient estimate requires two function evaluations, which would translate to two actuation steps in an FO setting; see also Remark~\ref{rem:gradEstimate}.

 According to \cite[Lemma~3.1]{zhang2020improving}, $\widehat{\nabla} \xi(w_k)$ in \eqref{eq:one_point_gradient_estimate} is an unbiased estimate of the gradient of the Gaussian smooth approximation $\xi_{\delta}(w)$ for $\xi(w)$ at $w_k$, where